Marclie/SuaveStateScanner/README.md

 * `nthreads` - The number of numba threads to use (default: 1)

-* `makePos` - Whether to make all extracted properties positive before sorting according to increasing energy eigenvalue along each curve/trajectory/reaction path segment sampled during electronic structure calculations or other types of calculations from which data was obtained as input to the [SuaveStateScanner](#introduction) program.
-Making properties positive can sometimes improve performance on data processed by [SuaveStateScanner](#introduction) as input but isn't strictly necessary so default value is False. (default: False)
+* `makePos` - Whether to make all extracted properties positive when sorting.
+Making properties positive can sometimes improve performance on data processed by [SuaveStateScanner](#introduction) but isn't strictly necessary so default value is False. (default: False)

+* `normalize` - Whether to normalize extracted properties when sorting. (default: False)

 * `doShuffle` - Whether to shuffle order or energy eigenvalues along each curve sampled from electronic structure calculations or other types of calculations.
 Shuffling can sometimes improve performance on data processed